 While confined here in the Birmingham city jail, I came across your recent statement calling my present activities “unwise and untimely.”
 Seldom do I pause to answer criticism of my work and ideas.
 If I sought to answer all the criticisms that cross my desk, my secretaries would have little time for anything other than such correspondence in the course of the day, and I would have no time for constructive work.
 But since I feel that you are men of genuine good will and that your criticisms are sincerely set forth, I want to try to answer your statement in what I hope will be patient and reasonable terms.
 Continue reading “Full Text: Letter from a Birmingham Jail, [MLK]”

 I really don’t care much for movies based on historical events, save perhaps for their entertainment value.
 And, just so we’re clear, I care even less when the history being presented is preceded by the monikers U.S. or American.
-Both tend to add just a tad bit of jaundice to many a discerning eye.
+Both tend to contain just a tad bit of jaundice to this discerning eye.

 I’m not saying I dislike history.
 Mel Brooks’ History of the World is one of my personal faves and should go down in history as one of the all time best.